 Many mothers choose to move from breast to bottle in the months after the birth of their baby.
 Some of the most common reasons for supplementing breastfeeding with formula include:

 Whatever your reason and whenever you choose to transition, you’ll find that weaning from the breast to formula is rewarding but also comes with its own set of challenges.

 Both you and baby will be conscious of the change, and it’s important for both of you to work together to wean.

 Instead of switching complete, start by switching one feed at a time to the bottle.
 After a few days, you can eliminate another breastfeeding session and replace it with a bottle feed.

 Avoid switching out sessions when your baby is particularly hungry.
 Your little one won’t know how to use a bottle, and hunger leads to frustration which may lead to rejection.
 You might also ask someone else to introduce the bottle for less resistance; your baby expects your breast and may be upset if you introduce such a dramatic change.

 After nursing children of my own, I learned quickly that every baby has different tastes and different tummies.
 The right formula for my first born was quickly rejected by my second child with no explanation.
 Finding the right formula is frustrating, and no one likes wasting an entire tin of powder because, after three bottles, your babe just won’t eat it anymore.

-That’s why we put together a range of different formulas at different price points that all focus on being easy for baby to digest.
+That’s why we put together a range of different formulas at different budget points that all focus on being easy for baby to digest.
 From birth to adulthood, feeding time is time for your family to bond, so it should be as easy as possible to get the nutrition you need!

 Formula is one of the hardest baby products to buy because you can’t know if your little one likes it until they’ve tried it.